 - In Year 8 the PE department delivers; Football, Basketball, Dance, Health and Fitness, Rugby, Table Tennis, striking and fielding and Athletics.

 - In Year 9 the PE department delivers; Football, Basketball, Dance, Health and Fitness, Rugby, Table Tennis, striking and fielding and Athletics

 These sports are delivered in line with the guidance given in the national curriculum for Key stage 3 PE.

 Key Stage 4

 We have a duty to ensure not only that our students are physically active at school, but that they understand the importance of being physically during their adult lives.
-The BTEC PE syllabus allows students to fully understand the importance of a healthy lifestyle and diet, both through childhood and adulthood.
+The BTEC PE specification allows students to fully understand the importance of a healthy lifestyle and diet, both through childhood and adulthood.

 Key Stage 5